 17 Feb 7 Interesting Local Markets from Around the World

 When standing in a local market tucked down dusty roads in small Indonesian towns, I find myself captivated by the delicate, handwoven baskets used to hold vegetables, the elderly women sitting cross-legged on dirt floors selling fried tempeh from steaming aluminum pots, the colorful displays of hand-harvested fruits and vegetables, and the smell of incense and fresh flowers used for daily offerings to Gods I know nothing about.
-I am immediately mesmerized by the inner-workings, the cadence that keeps each market flowing, the sensory overload from vibrant colors, the sounds of animals and bartering, and the lively smells that tie it all together.
+I am awed and mesmerized by the inner-workings, the cadence that keeps each market flowing, the sensory overload from vibrant colors, the sounds of animals and bartering, and the lively smells that tie it all together.

 Street markets in foreign countries provide a rare and authentic glimpse into the culture and the habits of the local people.
 As you stand there and observe this labored – yet strikingly simple – display, you realize that you are standing in their everyday.
 For a few minutes, you can take part in the local customs, dine on local fare, and witness the daily life of people in a foreign place.